 The result: you only clean what really needs cleaning, gain more creative control, and work with much higher precision inside a single production.

-Auphonic Region-Based Denoising Title Image
+Auphonic Segment-Based Denoising Title Image

 Only Denoise the Parts That Need It